Strawberry Begonia, Strawberry Geranium,

 Creeping Saxifrage, Creeping Rockfoil,

 Aaron’s Beard, Roving Sailor, Etc.

 Saxifraga stolonifera Curtis is the correct and accepted name for the Strawberry Begonia.
-It was named and described by William Curtis in Philosophical Transactions in 1774.
+It was named and described as such by William Curtis in Philosophical Transactions in 1774.

 My good friend and fellow plant collector, Walley Morse of Greenville, Mississippi gave me this Strawberry Begonia in the spring of 2012.
 I put it in the bed behind the den under one of the Crape Myrtle trees.

 Where this plant is hardy, it makes a nice evergreen groundcover spreading by runners like a strawberry.
 They should be planted in part to full shade.
 This is another plant that some call Mother of Thousands.

 After I sold the mansion in Leland, Mississippi, dad asked me to move back to the family farm in mid-Missouri.
 So, in February 2013, MANY plants and I made the move, including the Strawberry Begonia.
 I did have to give up around 200 pots…